techpavan/mvn-repo-cleaner/README.md

 To run with more advanced options, open the terminal and execute the jar with appropriate switches as provided below.

-**NOTE** that when using the --path/-p option the target it points to must contain a folder (or symlink) called repository.
-You may this info when cleaning a local folder used for publishing.
+**NOTE:** When using the `--path/-p` option, the target it points to must contain a directory (or symlink) called *repository*.
+This might be needed when cleaning a local directory used for publishing.

 `Usage: java -jar mvn-repo-cleaner.jar [options]`